flea89/businessConsultant/README.md

 The work started by trying to "build" a seed, in order have a good directive structure and in particular to have grunt, bower and tests to work properly.

-* Backend ---> ExpressJs, restfull APIS that offers CRUD functionalities on the exposed resources ( itemes or collections )and  MongoDB server
+* Backend ---> ExpressJs, restfull APIS that offers CRUD functionalities on the exposed resources ( items or collections )and  MongoDB server

 * FrontEnd ---> AngularJs